kwark/play-refined/README.md

 Both scala 2.11 & 2.12 and Play 2.5 & 2.6 are supported.
 You'll also need to use Java8.

-The library supports the following functionality:
+The library provides the following functionality:

 * boilerplate-free JSON serialization/deserialization of refined types
 * boilerplate-free form binding/unbinding of refined types